 The History of MED-EL Electrode Arrays

-Explore the history of MED-EL cochlear implant electrodes.
+Explore the history of MED-EL cochlear implant electrode arrays.
 From the initial designs in 1989 to today's advanced solutions, discover how these electrodes are engineered to preserve cochlear structures and optimize hearing.

-One of the main parts of the implant in a cochlear implant system is the electrode.
-Electrodes send electrical pulses to the nerve cells within the cochlea.
-It sounds simple, right?
-But if they just send signals to the cochlea then why do we have so many different electrode arrays?
-What is a good electrode design?
-To learn more, let’s take a journey through the history of MED-EL electrodes.
+One of the main parts of the implant in a cochlear implant system is the electrode array.
+Electrodes send electrical pulses to the nerve cells within the cochlea, enabling cochlear implant recipients to perceive sound.
+But not all electrode arrays are created equal.
+To learn more about the design features that are important for optimal hearing, let’s take a journey through the history of MED-EL electrodes.

-From the very beginning, MED-EL has pioneered the design and creation of electrode arrays designed specifically to preserve these nerve structures.
-Here are some highlights from MED-EL’s history of electrode development, starting with one of the very first MED-EL electrode arrays introduced in 1989:
+From the very beginning, MED-EL has pioneered the design and creation of electrode arrays made specifically to preserve these nerve structures.
+Here are some highlights from MED-EL’s history of electrode development, starting with one of the very first MED-EL electrode arrays introduced in 1989.

-When MED-EL was founded in 1989, the first of our electrode arrays incorporated two signature electrode features: wave-shaped wires and a free-fitting design.
-Both of these make for a flexible electrode that can maximize the preservation of the cochlea during a structure-preservation surgery.
+When MED-EL was founded in 1989, the first of our electrode arrays incorporated two signature electrode features: wave-shaped wires and a flexible design.
+These features make for an electrode array that can maximize structure preservation in the cochlea during surgery.

 The components of an electrode array from bottom to top: an electrode wire, an electrode wire after the wave shaping, an electrode contact in the middle of an electrode wire, and a contact on the very tip of an electrode wire.

-The wave-shaped wires increase the flexibility of the electrode array, and the free-fitting design means that the electrode array can naturally fit to the curves of each individual cochlea.
+The wave-shaped wires increase the flexibility of the electrode array, and the flexible design means the electrode array can naturally fit the shape of each individual cochlea.

-In 1994, the first 31.5mm electrode array was introduced by MED-EL.
+In 1994, the first 31.5 mm electrode array was introduced by MED-EL.
 This is special because 31.5mm is the length of the average cochlea.
-So, an electrode that is 31.5mm long can reach all the way to the very top of the average cochlea.
-This means it can stimulate the whole length of the cochlea including the nerve cells responsible for the very lowest frequencies of sound.
+This means it can stimulate the whole length of the cochlea, including the nerve cells responsible for the lowest frequencies of sound.

 An electrode array filled with wave-shaped wires and contacts is soft and flexible.